ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 build-system is a big choice you **must** make

+all build-systems are 3rd party to CPython

+secret: choice doesn't matter for pure-python

 does bring a lot of impact; just choose one that works -->